- Always start your references on a new page. Use the page break function to insert a blank page; do not use the Enter key multiple times.

 - References use a hanging indent, which means the beginning of a reference starts all the way at the left and additional lines of that same reference are indented 0.5".
 See Microsoft Word's instructions to format a hanging indent; do not use the Enter key and space bar.

-- APA website on in-text citations
+- APA in-text citations guide

-- APA website on references page
+- APA references page guide

-The image below uses APA formatting.
+The images below use APA formatting.